finbourne/lusid-sdk-java/sdk/docs/AggregationApi.md

 # **getQueryableKeys**
 > ResourceListOfAggregationQuery getQueryableKeys().page(page).limit(limit).filter(filter).execute();

-[EARLY ACCESS] GetQueryableKeys: Query the set of supported \&quot;addresses\&quot; that can be queried from the aggregation endpoint.
+GetQueryableKeys: Query the set of supported \&quot;addresses\&quot; that can be queried from the aggregation endpoint.

 When a request is made for aggregation, the user needs to know what keys can be passed to it for queryable data.
 This endpoint allows to queries to provide the set of keys,  what they are and what they return.